-Transient synovitis of the hip joint is a condition that occurs in childhood causing hip pain.
-The cause of transient synovitis is not well understood, but it may be related to a viral illness of the child.
+Transient synovitis of the hip joint is a condition that occurs in young children.
+The cause of transient synovitis is not well understood, but it is likely related to a viral illness of the child.
 Transient synovitis tends to occur in young children, between the ages of 2 and 9 years old.

 Transient synovitis causes inflammation and pain around the hip joint.
 The symptoms tend to begin quickly over 1 to 3 days, and usually resolve over the next several days.
 The following symptoms are common in children with transient synovitis of the hip:

 The concerning aspect is that these symptoms are very similar to a septic, or infected, hip joint.
 Bacterial infections of the hip joint are more serious, and may require surgery for treatment.
 Therefore, any child with hip pain or a limp must be carefully assessed by a doctor to determine the cause of their symptoms.

 Diagnosis of Transient Synovitis of the Hip

 The most important part of the diagnosis is to ensure there is not a bacterial infection within the hip joint.
 Blood work can be done to assess for signs of infection and inflammation.
 Unfortunately, the results of these studies can be similar in both synovitis and infection.
 In some patients, a needle will be inserted into the hip joint to assess the fluid within the joint.
 Patients with bacterial infection in the hip joint will have pus in the joint.
 These children will have surgery to clean out the infection.

 In many children who are suspected to have transient synovitis, a period of observation in the hospital or emergency room is sufficient to make the diagnosis.
 Children who have a bacterial infection tend to rapidly worsen, while children with synovitis steadily improve.
 Therefore, just watching the child closely for a period of time is often sufficient to make the diagnosis of synovitis.